U R the Best Thing: Music video

 There were made three different music videos for the song, one for each year; in 1992, 1993 and 1994.
-The 1994 version was directed by German director Marcus Nispel and filmed in New York City.
+The 1994 version was directed by German director and producer Marcus Nispel and filmed in New York City on Royalton New York Hotel.
 It features Peter Cunnah and the band performing the song at a rooftop, in an urban setting, surrounded by skyscrapers.
 Sometimes Cunnah performs while hanging from a crane, other times he sends paper planes.
 Soap bubbles are bubbling in the air and occasionally old newspapers are seen blowing by in the wind over the rooftop.
-The video was later published by Vevo on YouTube in November 2018 and as of December 2022, it had generated more than 1.1 million views.
+The video was nominated for Best New Artist Clip of the Year in the category for Dance at the 1994 Billboard Music Video Awards.
+"U R the Best Thing" was later made available by Vevo in 4K format on YouTube platform on 22 November 2018 and as of May 2025, it had generated more than 2.6 million views.